Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Simulations

-For graphical illustration, Figure~\ref{fig: simulation results} provides plots of curves estimated from the six different methods shown in Table~\ref{tbl: simulation results}, displaying the average estimates and the pointwise $95\%$ confidence bands of the DRFs obtained from six different methods under 400 repetitions.
-When adopting the NUC framework (left panel of Figure~\ref{fig: simulation results}), noticeable deviations from the true curve can be observed, whereas the IV framework (right panel of Figure~\ref{fig: simulation results}) effectively reduces the estimation bias.
+For graphical illustration, Figure~\ref{fig: simulation results} shows plots of curves estimated from the six methods, displaying the average estimates and the pointwise $95\%$ uncertainty bands of the ADRFs obtained from 400 repetitions.
+Notably, we report 95\% uncertainty bands rather than confidence bands, as adaptively selecting the weighting function via the LOOCV procedure may introduce non-negligible bias.
+When adopting the NUC framework (left panel of Figure~\ref{fig: simulation results}(a)--(f)), noticeable deviations from the true curve are observed.
+In contrast, the IV framework (right panel of Figure~\ref{fig: simulation results}(a)--(f)) effectively reduces the estimation bias, albeit with a slight increase in variance compared to NUC framework.
+See Appendix~\ref{append: additional simulation results} for further discussion.

-Finally, for completeness, we also report the results when $\mathcal{N}$ is changed to $\mathcal{N} = [-0.75, -0.25]$.
-In this case, the estimated conditional density $p_{A|Z,L}(-0.5 \mid Z, L)$ is used as the URWF for $\mathcal{N}$.
-The corresponding results are presented in Table~\ref{tbl: simulation results add} and Figure~\ref{fig: simulation results2}.
-Notably, the RMSEs of the AIPW and IPW methods under the IV framework become extremely large over the interval $\mathcal{N}$.
-This may be because, although $p_{A|Z,L}(-0.5 \mid Z, L)$ serves as an appropriate RWF around $a = -0.6, -0.5$ and $-0.4$, it tends to be a weak RWF near the boundaries of $\mathcal{N}$.
-Overall, violation of the RWF condition leads to instability in the IV framework, which may consequently perform even worse than its counterpart under the NUC framework.